-Does your computer feel sluggish or Windows 10 not perform well after the windows update?
+Does your computer feel sluggish or does Windows 10 not perform well after the windows update?
 System freezes or not responding at startup or take a long time to start or shutdown windows 10?
-There are many factors degrading the performance include compatibility issues and bugs, virus malware infection, hardware problems and more.
+There are many factors degrading the performance include compatibility issues and bugs, virus malware infection, hardware problems, and more.
 But don’t worry, you can speed up and Optimize Windows 10 Performance following steps.

 Optimize Windows 10